hanxiaomax/CarND-Advanced-Lane-Lines/writeup_template.md

-#### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.
+#### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to the center.

 First, we define the transformation rules to trans image pixels to real world length
 ```python